 How does the course work?

-A Copy-Editor's Guide to Working with Typesetters has five study sections along with quizzes to test your knowledge.
+An editor's guide to working with typesetters has five study sections along with quizzes to test your knowledge.
 Completion of all sections of the course will lead to a certificate of completion being issued.

 This e-Learning Module was developed with the support of the Unwin Charitable Trust.